 4. Your contract

 A binding contract between us comes into existence when we post or e-mail your confirmation invoice to you (for postal and internet booking) or verbally confirm your booking where you book with us by telephone using a credit or debit card.
 This contract and all matters arising out of it are governed by English law and no other except as set out below.
-We both agree that any dispute, claim or other matter which arises out of or in connection with this contract or your holiday ("claim") must be dealt with under the ABTA Arbitration Scheme (if the scheme is available for the claim in question - see clause 22) or by the courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
+We both agree that any dispute, claim or other matter which arises out of or in connection with this contract or your holiday ("claim") must be dealt with under the ABTA scheme for the resolution of disputes (if the scheme is available for the claim in question - see clause 22) or by the courts of England and Wales only unless, in the case of Court proceedings, you live in Scotland or Northern Ireland.
 In this case, proceedings must either be brought in the courts of your home country or those of England and Wales.
 If proceedings are brought in Scotland or Northern Ireland, you may choose to have your contract and any claim governed by the law of Scotland/Northern Ireland as applicable (but if you do not so choose, English law will apply).Your holiday contract is with Diamond Shortbreak Holidays Limited trading through its branch office at Sunclare Building, 21 Dreyer Street, Claremont, 7708, Cape Town, South Africa.

 5. Our price

 We reserve the right to raise or lower prices at any time before your holiday is confirmed.
 We will advise you of any difference and the applicable price at the time of booking.
-After booking we will only increase or decrease prices in the following circumstances.
+After booking we will only increase or decrease the price of your chosen arrangements in the following circumstances.
 Price increases or decreases after bookings have been confirmed will be passed on by way of surcharge or refund.
 A surcharge or refund (as applicable) will be payable, subject to the conditions set out in this clause, in the event of any change in our transportation costs or in dues, taxes or fees payable for services such as landing taxes or embarkation or disembarkation fees at ports.
 Even in the above cases we will only levy a surcharge if the amount of the increase in our costs exceeds 2% of the total cost of your holiday (excluding insurance premiums and any amendment charges) and we will only pass on the amount of any increase which is in excess of this 2%.
 If any surcharge is greater than 10% of the cost of your holiday (excluding insurance premiums and any amendment charges), you will be entitled to cancel your booking and receive a full refund of all monies paid to us (except for any amendment charges) or alternatively purchase another holiday from us as referred to in clause 10.
 Although insurance (where purchased through us) does not form part of your contract with us or of any "package", we will consider an appropriate refund of any insurance premium you have paid us if you can show you are unable to use/reuse or transfer your policy in the event of cancellation or purchase of an alternative holiday.
 A refund will only be payable if the decrease in our costs exceeds 2% as set out above.
 Where a refund is due, we will pay you the full amount of the decrease in our costs.
 You have 14 days from the issue date printed on the surcharge invoice to tell us if you want to cancel or purchase another holiday where applicable.
 If you do not tell us within this period of time, we are entitled to assume that you will pay the surcharge.
 Any surcharge must be paid with the balance of the cost of the holiday or within 14 days of the issue date printed on the surcharge invoice, whichever is later.
 Please note that arrangements are not always purchased in local currency and some apparent changes have no impact on the price of your holiday due to contractual and other protection in place.
 We promise not to levy a surcharge within 30 days of the start of your holiday.
 No refund will be payable if any decrease in our costs occurs during this period either.